zebheone/GhostScroll/README.md

 * Header images:

-    * upload "post_cover.jpg" / "tag_cover.jpg" / "page_cover.jpg" to "/content/images/" folder in order to display cover images
+    * upload "post_cover.jpg" / "tag_cover.jpg" / "page_cover.jpg" to "/content/images/" folder in order to display different cover images
+    * Change your user cover in order to display Author cover on your Author page

 =======